coin3d/sc21/packaging/SC21-README.txt

     - the Sc21 documentation
     - the Sc21 examples
     - Coin 2.4.3
-    - the CoinT5ols for Coin 2.4.5
+    - the CoinTools for Coin 2.4.5

 By default, all of these will be installed, except for the CoinTools.
 (You only need the CoinTools if you want to use SoQt.)
 You